mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 We won't get a response body from this request, but when we check our bucket, we can see that the file was uploaded correctly with the key that we specified: the `<uuid>.txt.`

+Now that we've finished testing the API and generated URL, we can go back to the Lambda function and lower the `Expires` parameter for `getSignedUrl()` to 3000.
+That should still be enough time for the URL to be used when the requests are done from the browser.

 ## Front End and Axios

 Create a directory for the front-end.
 For our purposes we'll just need an html file for our file upload form, and a JavaScript file to contain the function that will be called when the form is submitted.

 Our front end function will be making two HTTP requests, which will mirror the ones we just made in Postman: the first will call the API to trigger our Lambda function and will return a URL.
 The second will make a PUT request with the URL and the file.

 For our HTTP requests we will be using a tool called [Axios](https://www.npmjs.com/package/axios) in our script.
 Axios allows us to make HTTP requests using promise syntax, so we can easily write code that makes our first request, returns the URL, and then passes the URL into the parameters of the second request.
+An introduction to the basics of using Axios can be found [here](https://medium.com/codingthesmartway-com-blog/getting-started-with-axios-166cb0035237).

 If we were using a front end framework such as Spike, we would install Axios as a dependency.
 Luckily for our simple project, Axios also has a CDN that we can link in our HTML file.